Otho: War with Vitellius

 Upon becoming emperor, Otho soon realized that it was much easier to overthrow an emperor than to rule as one.
 According to Suetonius, Otho once remarked "With long pipes what concern have I?" (referring to undertaking something beyond one's ability to do so).
 Any further development of Otho's policy was checked once he had read through Galba's private correspondence and realized the extent of the revolution in Germania, where several legions had declared for Vitellius and were already advancing upon Italy.

-The conflict began in earnest when Vitellius's forces under Aulus Caecina Severus and Fabius Valens crossed the Alps into northern Italy.
+The conflict began in earnest when Vitellius's forces under Aulus Caecina Alienus and Fabius Valens crossed the Alps into northern Italy.
 Otho dispatched forces from Pannonia and Dalmatia, including veteran legions such as the Legio XIV Gemina, which had distinguished itself in the suppression of Boudica's revolt in Britain.

 The decisive engagement occurred at the Battle of Bedriacum on 14 April 69 AD, approximately 35 kilometers from Cremona.
 Despite initial successes by some Othonian units, including the capture of a Vitellian eagle standard, the battle resulted in a decisive defeat for Otho's forces.
 The Praetorian Guard, core of Otho's military strength, performed poorly in the engagement, fleeing before engaging in close combat.

 Following the defeat, Otho's remaining forces retreated to their camp at Bedriacum.
 Despite the urging of his soldiers to continue the fight and the approach of reinforcements from the Balkans, Otho chose to end the civil war rather than subject the Roman people to further bloodshed.
 On 16 April 69 AD, one day after the battle, Otho committed suicide by stabbing himself with a dagger, stating that he could "die more honourably than he could reign."
 His death ended the war and cleared the path for Vitellius to assume undisputed control of the empire.